-I have seen several other tutorials to make bowl covers that use double fold bias tape or attempt to fold a hem around the edge of a circle, and this is an incredibly difficult thing to achieve well, even for a very experienced sewist, so this is why I made my DIY bowl covers reversible using two layers of fabric.
+I have seen several other tutorials to make reusable food covers that use double fold bias tape or attempt to fold a hem around the edge of a circle, and this is an incredibly difficult thing to achieve well, even for a very experienced sewist, so this is why I made my DIY bowl covers reversible using two layers of fabric.

 Personally, I find it easier to sew around a curve than hem a very curved edge, especially if I use a magnetic seam guide to ensure I keep an equal seam allowance all the way around the curve.